zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "Test Type" - The test type with values "undelegate test" or "normal test".
 * "Undelegated Data" - the submitted delegation data, name server names, IP addresses and any DS record data for *Child Zone*

 ### Prerequisite

-* The *Test Type* of *Child Zone* must be "undelegated test".
+* The Test Type of *Child Zone* must be "undelegated test".
 * The *Undelegated Data* must include at least one name server name.

 ### Ordered description of steps to be taken to execute the method